xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 ## 3D Data

-Since Decartes we define points in 3D with three numbers, its coordinates.
+Since Descartes we define points in 3D with three numbers, its coordinates.
 Here we will do the same.
 We will render a triangle, three points, nine coordinates.

 The hard part comes that we need, first, to send these coordinates to the GPU memory.
 This looks like a lot of work, but these APIs are made to much more heavy usage.
 Later we will devise a easier approach.